 Cervical Cancer Screening

 Latinas are more likely to be diagnosed with cervical cancer than women of any other racial or ethnic group.
 That’s why it’s especially important they get tested on a regular basis.
-In 2012, Planned Parenthood health centers provided 500,000 Pap tests, one of the most effective ways to detect cervical cancer early.
-Every year, approximately 12,000 women in the U.S. are diagnosed with cervical cancer, and about 4,000 American women die of the disease.
+Each year, Planned Parenthood health centers provide nearly 400,000 Pap tests, one of the most effective ways to detect cervical cancer early.
+Approximately 12,000 women in the U.S. are diagnosed with cervical cancer, and about 4,000 American women die of the disease annually.
 If detected early, the five-year survival rate for cervical cancer is almost 100 percent.
-Additionally, in 2012, Planned Parenthood health centers provided nearly 40,000 vaccinations for the human papillomavirus, or HPV, which can lead to cervical cancer.
+Additionally, in 2013, Planned Parenthood health centers provided nearly 35,000 vaccinations for the human papillomavirus, or HPV, which can lead to cervical cancer.

 Uninsured and In Need